 Boss, Carlson and Lamb completed the third of three years of field research in 2003 on, "Increasing Yield and Management Options for Producers who Traditionally Plant Barley for Forage or Grain Production."
 The second and third years of this work were supported by a grant with the Montana Board of Research and Commercialization Technology.

-Thus, although originally put to work at Havre solely for the purpose of evaluating opener configurations - the Concord air drill is currently serving three (and potentially four) separate, but related research endeavors out of the Havre station.
+Thus, although originally put to work at Havre solely for the purpose of evaluating opener configurations, air drills are currently serving multiple research endeavors out of the Havre station.